Hey guys, here's Chapter 4. Still out of the country, so edits might be a bit slow at first.

 Squirtle dodges the vines and grabs a mouthful of berries, but has to jump back to avoid them again.
 When Bulbasaur moves forward to pursue, Leaf tells him to stop, and Bulbasaur does.

 "Good job Squirtle!"
-Blue rubs the turtle's smooth head while Leaf feeds Bulbasaur part of a new PokePuff, then hands the rest to Blue to feed Squirtle.
+Blue rubs the turtle's smooth shell while Leaf feeds Bulbasaur part of a new PokePuff, then hands the rest to Blue to feed Squirtle.
 Red watches them for a moment, then unclips Charmander's pokeball and looks at its smooth surface.

 Inside, he knows Charmander's physical state is suspended while his mind is busy with the pokeball's virtual reality, a preprogrammed experience akin to dreaming.
 He pulls out his pokedex and aligns their lens so he can see what Charmander's doing.